jackabox/old.jackwhiting.co.uk/_posts/2017-10-17-picking-up-laravel.md

   - Workflow
 ---

 Over the past few weeks, I've finally got around to working with [Laravel](https://laravel.com) again.
-The last time I used the framework was when it was at version 4, this was when I was working with a team in Canada on [Pancake App](pancakeapp.com).
+The last time I used the framework was when it was at version 4, this was when I was working with a team on [Pancake App](pancakeapp.com).

 The majority of my time these days is spent working on Wordpress sites and plugins such as; [Raw Halo](https://rawhalo.com).
 (A commerce store built on WooCommerce) and the [Skip Hire Plugin](skips.adtrakdev.com) to allow skip companies to purchase skips from their website.